slatedocs/slate/source/index.html.md

 Welcome to the Snappy API!
 You can use our API to access Snappy API endpoints, which can get information on various trackings, businesses and payments in our database.

-We have language bindings in Http!
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.
+We have language bindings in Http and you can view code examples in the dark area to the right.

 # General Setting